Decoherence Effects in a Three-Level System under Gaussian Process: Main Results

-This means that once information is lost, this noise does not facilitate the repeated interchange of information between the system and the environment.
-One might deduce \cite{Rossi, Kenfack-OU}, that the information degradation is irreversible and cannot be reversed.
-The dynamics of the bipartite and tripartite state under $\mathcal{OU}_n$ is like this monotonic qualitative decay, however, with different decay levels or reaching complete separability \cite{Rossi, Kenfack-OU}.
-Another unexpected finding is that increasing $H$ for a given time limit causes the green slopes to shift towards the red end.
-The supportive nature of the parameter $H$ is interpreted in this way for the subsequent decay of coherence and information.
-This contradicts nearly all the prior results for the noisy parameters, for example, all those given in \cite{Kenfack-OU, Tsokeng, BenedettiC, Rossi}.
-The maxima and minima coincide with all parameter values, showing that both measures reveal a single saturation level.
-As a result, the findings show a high level of agreement and forecast validity.
-Here, the parameters do not completely control the loss, but the noise phase has a significant impact.
-The preservation time is only minimally affected by adjusting parameters, and any choice of $H$ does not guarantee that the coherence and information will be protected against decay.
+Fig.\ref{FGNgraphs} explores the dynamics of the purity and von Neumann entropy for a single qutrit system under the local $\mathcal{FG}_n$.
+By comparing Figs.\ref{Fluctuations without noise}, \ref{noise applied figure} and \ref{FGNgraphs}, the destructive nature of the $\mathcal{FG}_n$ towards the revivals and preservation of the coherence and information is enough obvious.
+Purity and coherence, because of $\mathcal{FG}_n$, attain final saturation values after undergoing maximum decay.
+It is important to recall that present saturation levels only reflect a small partial loss of coherence and information.
+This is both startling and counterintuitive to most previous results for systems with multiple qubits or qutrits \cite{Rossi, Kenfack-CN, BenedettiC}, where a greater loss of information has been observed.
+This means that once the information is lost, then this noise does not facilitate the repeated interchange of information between the system and the environment.
+One might deduce that the information degradation is irreversible and cannot be reversed, as also shown in \cite{Rossi, Kenfack-OU, ATTA-GN, ATTA-PLFG, ATTA-PROBE}, where a temporary reversible decay occurred.
+The dynamics of the bipartite and tripartite states under $\mathcal{OU}_n$, pure and mixed Gaussian noises have the same monotonic qualitative decay, however, with different decay levels or reaching complete separability \cite{Rossi, Kenfack-OU, ATTA-GN, ATTA-PLFG, ATTA-PROBE}.
+We find it distinct that, for increasing choices of $H$, the slopes shift from green to red end.
+This implies the supporting nature of the parameter $H$, for memory properties of the environments and the opposite results have been obtained while discussing different noise parameters such as in \cite{Kenfack-OU, BenedettiC, Rossi, ATTA-GN} where decay increases with the increase in the noisy parameters.
+All parameter values overlap at the peaks and minima, indicating that both measures suggest a single saturation level{, therefore, predicting good agreement between them} The current noise parameters do not affect the loss in this case, but the noise phase has an enormous impact.
+Adjusting parameters has only a minor impact on the preservation duration, and any choice of $H$ does not guarantee that the coherence and information will be preserved.
+Because of the discrete nature, we found no ultimate solution or ideal parameter fixing to avoid the $\mathcal{FG}_n$ noisy detrimental effects.
+Avoiding classical environments with discrete Brownian motion of the relative constituents is the only method to reduce this type of noise.
+The $\beta$-function for $H=\{0.1, 0.5, 0.9\}$ is computed to be $\beta=\{2.08854,2.66667,3.66548\}$.
+Within classical environments with $\mathcal{FG}_n$ disorders, these precise values will be useful in optimizing quantum correlations and coherence survival time.